 If you’re looking for things to get in Hawaii that are unique, start shopping for Koa wood gifts.

 Koa wood can only be found naturally in Hawaii, making it extremely rare.
 It was originally used by King Kamehameha the Great’s warriors for their canoes and weapons.

 Then, it was reserved just for the Hawaiian monarchy, making it an elite item.

 Today, koa wood is available to the masses.
-Hawaiian farmers have dedicated their resources into maintaining koa wood forests and harvesting the wood is a highly regulated process.
+Hawaiian farmers have dedicated their resources to maintaining koa wood forests and harvesting the wood is a highly regulated process.

 Track down some of the best craftsmen on the islands that work with koa wood products.
 Or stop in a Martin & MacArthur store to see the largest selection of koa wood Hawaiian souvenirs, jewelry, furniture, and more.